Only this pageAll pages

 Q: Can I label my WLAN Pi Go?
 A: Yes, here are the dimensions of the recessed area on the back side of the unit.

 Q: What is the male USB-C port for?
-A: It takes Oscium Lucid USB tri-band spectrum analyser which enables spectrum analysis (not just Wi-Fi) on WLAN Pi Go.
-Software support for this is coming later.
+A: It takes Oscium Wi-Spy Lucid USB tri-band spectrum analyser and enables spectrum analysis (not just Wi-Fi) on WLAN Pi Go.
+Software support for this feature is coming later.

 Q: Oops, something has gone wrong, how can I restore factory defaults?
 A: Yes.
-Restore factory defaults by flashing the original software image by following these instructions.
+But before you continue reading, save any data you might have saved on the Go.
+This process wipes all contents and data stored on the Go unit.
+Restore factory defaults by flashing the original software image by following .

 Q: Why are only some Android devices supported?
-A: Not all Android devices support Ethernet over USB-C (also known as OTG), and not all Android devices can provide enough power via USB-C to power WLAN Pi Go.
+A: Not all Android devices support Ethernet over USB-C (also known as OTG).
+Also, not all Android devices provide enough output power via USB-C. Check which we have tested for compatibility with the Go.
+From software perspective, some mobile apps like WiFi Explorer Pi are currently only available for iOS devices.

 Q: Do you plan to develop WiFi Explorer Pi for Android?
-A: No, no plans at the moment.
+A: No, we have no plans at the moment.
 Are you interested in developing one?
 Let us know.

 Q: What mobile apps support WLAN Pi Go?
-A: It supports the WLAN Pi all, Airtool, and WiFi Explorer Pi.
+A: It supports the WLAN Pi App, Airtool, and WiFi Explorer Pi.

 Device Overview